yttcari/1d_AMR/README.md

 # TODO:
 - Re-use reconstruction method in refinement
-- Not sure why old reconstruction goes off when coarsening is on, no such effect is seen in new method
 - Test for converegence order in old/new AMR
 - Re-do PPM reconstruction in cell refinement
 - Is there a fair way to compare the epsilon of two method? -> epsilon computation?